AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/create-decision.md

 ## Reporting in Customer Journey Analytics {#cja}

-If you are working with Customer Journey Analytics, you can create custom reporting dashboards for your code-based campaigns leveraging Experience Decisioning.
+If you are working with Customer Journey Analytics, you can create custom reporting dashboards for your code-based campaigns leveraging Decisioning.

 The main steps are listed below.
 Detailed information on how to work with Customer Journey Analytics is available in the [Customer Journey Analytics documentation](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-landing){target="_blank"}.

 1. Create and configure a **connection** in Customer Journey Analytics.
 This allows you to connect to the dataset you want reports for.
 [Learn how to create a connection](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-connections/create-connection){target="_blank"}

 1. Create a **data view** and associate it to the connection created earlier.
 In the **[!UICONTROL Components]** tab, choose the relevant schema fields you want to show up in reporting.
-For Experience Decisioning, make sure you include the **propositioninteract** and **propositiondisplay** fields.
+For Decisioning, make sure you include the **propositioninteract** and **propositiondisplay** fields.
 [Learn how to create and configure data views](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-dataviews/create-dataview){target="_blank"}

 1. Combine data components, tables and visualizations in **workspace projects** to create and share reports for your code-based campaign.[Learn how to create workspace projects](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/build-workspace-project/create-projects){target="_blank"}